MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 There is a nice popular world in the Rust world - _monomorphization_.

-An excerpt from Rust book, section [Performance of Code Using Generics](https://doc.rust-lang.org/book/ch10-01-syntax.html#performance-of-code-using-generics):
+An excerpt from the Rust book, section [Performance of Code Using Generics](https://doc.rust-lang.org/book/ch10-01-syntax.html#performance-of-code-using-generics):

 - _"You might be wondering whether there is a runtime cost when you’re using generic type parameters.
 The good news is that Rust implements generics in such a way that your code doesn’t run any slower using generic types than it would with concrete types."_

 Well, it's a bad news for us.
-[Explained in the docs](https://rustwasm.github.io/twiggy/concepts/generic-functions-and-monomorphization.html) for a very useful code size profile for Wasm [Twiggy](https://github.com/rustwasm/twiggy):
+[Explained in the docs](https://rustwasm.github.io/twiggy/concepts/generic-functions-and-monomorphization.html) of a very useful code size profiler for Wasm [Twiggy](https://github.com/rustwasm/twiggy):

 - _"Generic functions with type parameters in Rust and template functions in C++ can lead to code bloat if you aren't careful.
 Every time you instantiate these generic functions with a concrete set of types, the compiler will monomorphize the function, creating a copy of its body replacing its generic placeholders with the specific operations that apply to the concrete types."_

-So it basically says we shouldn't use generics.
+So it basically says we shouldn't use generics if we want to optimize for size because of inlining.
 However there are two problems:

 1. Generics are often used in your dependencies - out of your control.
 E.g. Twiggy says that most code bloat because of generics is caused by the crate `futures-signals` in Zoon's `js-framework-benchmark` example.